latest nhpb_banner 1__compressed

 Process to apply for short term government cash in Arizona

 There are Department of Economic Security offices in every single county and city in the state.
-The parents can stop by there.
-Or they can dial (855) 432-7587 or apply online.
+Social workers at the DES office will provide applications to cash assistance (CA).
 The process will provide them the information they need on when the payment is made (typically first of the month), calculators will determine the amount of cash paid out (which averages about $290 per month in Arizona but is based on family size), and more.

 When applying for financial aid for the state (called TANF), bring proof of income, assets, birth certificates, social security cards, copies of lease or utility bills, social security cards and more.
 The state DES office needs to take steps to verify residency as well as income.
 They will also use those details to calculate the amount of the monthly cash payment, which can be made on an EBT card or sent to the household’s bank account.

 Interviews will take place.
 This is a good time to ask the Department of Economic Security case manager what other benefits may be offered to them, in addition to the temporary cash assistance program.
-As many very low-income families may also be qualified for Medicaid for their health care bills, SNAP food stamps, or even rental assistance programs from HUD.
+As many very low-income families may also be qualified for Medicaid for their health care bills, SNAP food stamps or nutrition assistance in Arizona, or even rental assistance programs from HUD.
 So, the cash is just part of what may be offered to the resident.

 By Jon McNamara